The Shoe on the Ledge: Kimberly Clark Sharp’s Account of Maria’s NDE

 It seems that Kimberly Clark Sharp believes that Maria could see the shoe on the ledge because she was — in some sense — above the hospital, looking down.
 Maria’s body was inside the hospital, so the implication is that some part or aspect of Maria was above the hospital and had some capacity to see.

 The only passage I can think of that talks about someone being out of the body in any sense is 2 Corinthians 12.
-Paul wrote in verses 3 and 4, “A man — whether in the body or out of the body I cannot tell, God knows — was caught up into paradise and heard inexpressible words not permitted for a man to say.”
+Paul wrote in verses 3 and 4, “And I knew such a man, (whether in the body, or out of the body, I cannot tell: God knoweth;) How that he was caught up into paradise, and heard unspeakable words, which it is not lawful for a man to utter.”
 The context isn’t death; it’s “visions and revelations” (verse 1).
 Paul referred to a revelation from God that could have been a physical or mental experience.

 Consider these representative examples from the Bible.
 Elijah went to heaven physically — bodily (see 2 Kings 2:11).
 God gave John a mental vision of heaven (see Revelation 1).
 These are the two categories of experiences: physical and mental.
 If “out-of-body experience” means “mental experience,” that’s consistent with what the Bible teaches.
 While it would be an odd and misleading way to express it, that concept is biblical.
 But, if “out-of-body experience” means that some part or aspect of you — the soul, apparently — leaves your body, you’ve created a category not found in God’s word.